On quantum $K$-groups of partial flag manifolds: Introduction

-of suitably localized algebras (Theorem \ref{tcomp}).
-This also sends a Schubert basis to a Schubert basis (up to a Novikov monomial), and hence enforces the theme developed in \cite{BM11,LLMS17,BCMP17} and the references therein.
+of suitably localized $K_H(\pt)$-algebras (Theorem~\ref{tcomp}).
+This morphism also sends each Schubert class to a Schubert class, up to a Novikov monomial twist, and hence reinforces the theme developed in~\cite{BM11,LLMS17,BCMP17} and the references therein.

-We remark that the explicit nature of Theorem \ref{fqKsurj} and (\ref{fKP}) allows us to transplant various multiplication formulas of $qK_H ( G / B )$ (that can be seen in \cite{LSS10,KNS17} etc...) to the setting of $qK_H ( G / P )$.
+We emphasize that the explicitness of Theorem~\ref{fqKsurj} and~\eqref{fKP} allows us to transfer various multiplication formulas for $qK_H(G/B)$ to the setting of $qK_H(G/P)$; see, for instance,~\cite{LSS10,KNS17}.

-The organization of this note is as follows.
-In \S 1, we collect preliminary results including those of equivariant quantum $K$-groups and quasi-map spaces.
-In \S 2, we cite results from \cite{Kat18c,Kat18d} to establish that certain Schubert varieties of parabolic quasi-map spaces have rational singularities (Theorem \ref{Jrat}).
-Also, we introduce variants of equivariant $K$-groups $K_H ( \bQ_{\tJ}^\ra )$ of the semi-infinite (partial) flag manifold $\bQ_{\tJ}^\ra$ different from those in \cite{KNS17} and \cite{Kat18c} that are more suited for our purpose (Theorem \ref{ch-inj} and the proof of Theorem \ref{qKcomp}).
-These reformulations enable us to deduce the equality of structure constants in Theorem \ref{qKquot} using key observations made in this paper (Lemma \ref{i-ideal}) and \cite{CKS08,BCMP17}.
-Other than these, our overall arguments follow those of \cite{Kat18c} with necessary modifications, though we tried to exhibit them slightly different in flavor.
-We also provide example calculations for $G = \mathop{SL} ( 3 )$ in \S \ref{example}.
+The structure of this paper is as follows.
+In~\S1, we present preliminary results, including equivariant quantum $K$-theory and quasi-map spaces.
+In~\S2, we cite results from~\cite{Kat18c,Kat18d} to establish that certain Schubert varieties of parabolic quasi-map spaces have rational singularities (Theorem~\ref{Jrat}).
+We also introduce variants of the equivariant $K$-group $K_H(\bQ_{\tJ}^\ra)$ of the semi-infinite (partial) flag manifold $\bQ_{\tJ}^\ra$, which differ from those in~\cite{KNS17,Kat18c} and are more suited to our purposes (Theorem~\ref{ch-inj} and Theorem~\ref{qKcomp}).
+In addition, we derive subtle identities arising from tensor products of line bundles (Corollary~\ref{exact}).
+These reformulations allow us to deduce the equality of structure constants in Theorem~\ref{qKquot} using key observations made in this paper (Lemma~\ref{i-ideal}), together with~\cite{CKS08,BCMP17}.
+Apart from these new developments, our overall approach follows that of~\cite{Kat18c} with necessary modifications, although we have aimed to present it from a slightly different perspective.
+We also provide an example for $G=\mathop{SL}(3)$ in~\S\ref{example}.

+The work presented here was announced in~\cite{Kat21} and can be seen as a continuation of~\cite{Kat18c,Kat18d}.
+After the initial version of this paper appeared on arXiv, another proof of Theorem~\ref{fqKsurj} by a completely different method appeared in~\cite{CL22}.